 Entering the mobile arena benefits companies in a multitude of ways—it creates brand awareness, attracts new customers, and strengthens loyalty.
 However, mobile apps are not always as profitable as anticipated.
-A well-thought-out plan, or revenue model, is imperative in order to ensure that an app will yield a positive investment return.
+A well-thought out plan, or revenue model, is imperative in order to ensure that an app will yield a positive investment return.
 Because choosing the wrong strategy can negatively impact app users’ experiences, generating a decent stream of income without compromising the app’s overall quality is an important task.
-This article explores 7 monetization strategies that, when used creatively and correctly, will guarantee an app’s success in generating positive cash flow.
+This article explores 7 monetization strategies that, when used creatively and correctly, will guarantee an app’s success in generating a positive cash flow.

-The commonly adopted “freemium” approach to monetization means users can download an app for free and pay for access to premium, gated features.
+The commonly adapted “freemium” approach to monetization means users can download an app for free and pay for access to premium, gated features.
 Freemium strategies may be capacity-based (Dropbox, Evernote), feature-based (Buffer, Skype), or time-based (Spotify, Audible).

 Developers should carefully design the app’s free package so that it is attractive enough to acquire a user base, yet limited to the extent that users will have a desire to upgrade.
-The success of this revenue strategy ultimately lies in the app’s ability to entice free users to upgrade to the premium version of the app by ensuring that the unlocked features will notably benefit and improve the user experience.
+The success of this revenue strategy ultimately lies in the app’s ability to entice free users to upgrade to the premium version of the app by ensuring that the unlocked features will notably benefit and improve user experience.

 When upgrading, Evenflow users can choose between making a $9.99 monthly subscription, a $6.25 yearly subscription, or a $199 lifetime payment.
 The flexibility of offering multiple purchase options is an appealing way of incentivizing users to decide to invest in premium features.

 Ultimately, this monetization strategy is an easy way to build up a large user base.
 Furthermore, people who “try before they buy” are more likely to become engaged and loyal users later on.